marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

       return! save (openedGame |> OpenGame)
     }
 ```
 I hope You can see the 2-phases that I described.
 I've used anonymous record the carry over the validation result to asyncResult computation expression.
 Tuples are also nice for that purpose - I leave it up to you.
-The implementation of `toErrorMessage` is rather poor but does the job if your don't need sophisticated validation.
-If you need localisation then you can provide better implementation of the function (respecting different error types) and you are good to go - not a big challange.
+The implementation of `toErrorMessage` is rather poor but does the job if you don't need sophisticated validation.
+If you need localization then you can provide a better implementation of the function (respecting different error types) and you are good to go - not a big challenge.
 Let's move on to the make a score flow;

 ```fsharp
 module ScoreFlow =